JochiRaider/Game_of_life_project/readme.md

 This will execute the Game of Life simulation using the default parameters.
 You can observe the evolution of the cellular automaton and see how different patterns emerge over time.

 For more advanced usage, you can modify the game_of_life.py script to change the initial conditions, grid size, or other parameters to explore different scenarios and behaviors in the Game of Life.

-Remember that you can also check the documentation and the code comments for more information on the implementation and possible optimizations.

 <p align="right">(<a href="#top">back to top</a>)</p>